enterprise-ready · self-hosted · mcp-controlled

 Multi-app on one server

 Run as many apps as your server can handle.
-Each gets isolated PM2 processes, its own ports, and automatic Caddy routing.
+Each gets its own Docker container, isolated ports, and automatic Caddy routing.

 Dual environments